 From ergonomics to efficiency and speed, the layout design can have a lot of effect on the bartenders and customers.
 Whether the structure manifests in dropped bottles or strained backs, a poorly designed cocktail bar plays host to a lot of drawbacks in the long run.
 By encompassing your layout plan in your cocktail bar design ideas with innovation, you can surpass some of the common challenges that are normally presented by a bar design.
 One of the most significant components of a cocktail bar layout is the overall energy and vibe of the location.
 The right ambiance can subconsciously encourage patrons to linger for a couple hours longer over a couple of martinis, beers or their favorite alcoholic beverage.

 The layout should also align perfectly with space constraints.
 An evaluation of the bar measurements is needed to create a blueprint that can be used to design the desired layout.
 The furniture you select should be in accordance to the design and size of the bar as well.
-You can choose from bar stools, tables or a mix of commercial seating options that meet your business needs.
+You can choose from swivel bar stools, bar table and chairs or a mix of commercial seating options that meet your business needs.
 Installing fixtures or other aesthetic components that are conducive to the theme such as water walls, fish tanks, space enhancing artwork and table dividers should be an integral part of your layout plan too.
 You can experiment with different lighting styles to find the one that works best.
 Dimmers in lighting fixtures are recommended for controlling the intimacy and ambiance of the space.